vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 Installation with ROCm
 ======================

-vLLM supports AMD GPUs with ROCm 5.7 and 6.0.
+vLLM supports AMD GPUs with ROCm 6.1.

 Requirements
 ------------